W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 etc.

 ### Things to keep in mind:
 <strong>2 level based families</strong> - Top Level can't be set to "Unconnected".
 It is default Revit limitation so we can't do anything about it.
-I didnt know about it too.
+I didn't know about it too.

 <strong>Ramps</strong> - Ramps are broken in Revit - For more info visit:
 <a href="https://w7k.pl//knowledge/revit/ramps/">Revit Ramps</a>